Gianeh/auto-pac-man/README.md

-# Auto Pac-Man – Deep Q-Learning (Neural RL) Branch
+# Auto Pac-Man – Deep Q-Learning

 This branch implements a deep Q-learning solution for Pac-Man using neural networks to approximate the Q function.
 In this branch, you will find implementations using both a Convolutional Neural Network (CNN) and a Multilayer Perceptron (MLP).
 The CNN version has produced valid results on all maps, while the MLP version—though included for experimentation—is not well-suited for the complex ClassicGrid map (from Berkeley) and requires additional tuning to perform reliably even on the simpler test maps used in the DP and RL branches.